Alstonargodi/Pokedex/README.md

-# pokedek
+# pokedex
-Find your favorit pokemon
+A pokemon wikipedia